arcrystal/asl-fingerspelling-translator/README.md

         $ pip install -r requirements.txt

-4. Export the Flask application files:

-        $ export FLASK_APP=src/application

-5. Start the Flask development server:
+4. Start the Flask development server:

         $ flask run

-6. Open http://127.0.0.1:5000/ in a web browser to view the output of your service.
+5. Open http://127.0.0.1:5000/ in a web browser to view the output of your service.